ncats/translator-modules/README.md

 See the [Docker Storage Volume Documentation](https://docs.docker.com/storage/volumes/) for more information.

-Note that the *workflowe* container run command shell doesn't give a prompt but you can type in Linux commands (e.g. `ls`) to convince yourself that it is running.
+Note that the *workflows* container run command shell doesn't give a prompt but you can type in Linux commands (e.g. `ls`) to convince yourself that it is running.
 The last command above activates the virtual CLI environment within which Translator module scripts may be directly executed.
 For example, you can try running the following: